Matt-Skare/media-server/README.md

 #### VPN setup

 This media server uses `gluetun` to provide a VPN service to other containers.
 I will include instructions for configuring gluetun to use Mullvad, all other VPN providers are outside the scope of this documentation.
+For more information on configuring other providers visit the [gluetun](https://github.com/qdm12/gluetun) github repo.

 - Retrieve your wireguard configuration from Mullvad
   - Go to your Mullvad account page